JusticeAIUnit/langfuse-tracing-selfhost/README.md

 ## 🚀 Deployment

-The website automatically deploys to GitHub Pages via GitHub Actions when:
+The website automatically deploys to GitHub Pages via GitHub Actions:

-- Changes are pushed to the main branch
+- **Trigger**: Any push to the `main` branch automatically starts the deployment process
-- The workflow builds the site using Quarto
+- **Build Process**: The workflow uses Quarto 1.7.32 to render the site
-- The static files are deployed to the `gh-pages` branch
+- **Deployment**: Static files are deployed to the `gh-pages` branch and served via GitHub Pages
+- **Live Site**: Changes are visible at https://justiceaiunit.github.io/langfuse-tracing-selfhost/ within a few minutes

+**⚠️ Important**: Since deployment is automatic, always ensure your changes work correctly locally before pushing to main.
+Use `quarto preview` and `quarto render` to test your changes.

+### Manual Deployment

+If you need to manually trigger deployment:
+1. Navigate to the [Actions tab](https://github.com/JusticeAIUnit/langfuse-tracing-selfhost/actions) in GitHub
+2. Select the "Deploy Quarto Website" workflow
+3. Click "Run workflow" on the main branch

 ## 📞 Support